 Review date of survey October 2020

 As part of our Year 9 Personal and Social Education programme we deliver a series of sessions on Relationships and Sex Education.
-These lessons follow government guidelines and the topics included in this programme are:
+These lessons follow government guidelines issued in July 2019 and some of the topics included in this programme are:

 These topics will be dealt with in terms of choices, options and responsibilities.
 The lessons will be delivered in a sensitive manner in the context of the family and a loving, caring relationship.